purepage/fetch-engines/README.md

 - `defaultFastMode` (`boolean`, default: `true`)
 - `simulateHumanBehavior` (`boolean`, default: `true`)
 - `markdown` (`boolean`, default: `false`)
-  - If `true`, the fetched HTML content (from either the HTTP fallback or the Playwright process) will be converted to Markdown before being returned in the `html` property of the result.
+  - If `true`, the fetched content (from HTTP fallback or Playwright) is converted to Markdown.
+The result's `content` will be Markdown, and `contentType` will be `'markdown'`.
+Can be overridden per-request.

 **Browser Pool Options (Passed to internal `PlaywrightBrowserPool`):**